-- .1 Final Completion shall be no later than the date set forth in Part 1, Section 2.3.1. - .2 If an Offeror proposes a Final Completion date earlier than that shown in Part 1, Section 2.3.1 above, then such proposed date will be deemed by VDOT as the contractual completion date for the Design-Build Contract for all purposes, including liquidated damages.
+.1 Final Completion shall be no later than the date set forth in Part 1, Section 2.3.1.
+For the avoidance of doubt, this date for Final Completion shall include the Work for the Base Scope and for Option 1 if VDOT authorizes the Work for the option at the time of Award. .2 If an Offeror proposes a Final Completion date earlier than that shown in Part 1, Section 2.3.1 above, then such proposed date will be deemed by VDOT as the contractual completion date for the Design-Build Contract for all purposes, including liquidated damages.